-The hidden Gorge at Lake Moogerah has been a favourite spot frequented by generations of locals and Lake Moogerah boaties.
-Given that it’s only 1.5 hours from Brisbane and the Gold Coast, surprisingly few people know how to access this secret location on foot.
-Our Explorer Kate Bennie reveals how to get yourself into some cool deep water, asap.
+The hidden Gorge at Lake Moogerah has been a favourite spot frequented by generations of locals.
+It’s only 1.5 hours from Brisbane and the Gold Coast and only a few people know how to access this secret location on foot.

 - Cliff jumping from a range of heights